- PrintArticle Summary

 People in recovery from crystal methamphetamine are encouraged to continue counseling and therapy on a regular basis to reinforce the coping strategies that they learn during treatment.
 Often, support groups such as 12-step peer groups are also recommended to provide further encouragement during the long-term recovery process from meth addiction.

-Call our 24-hour, 7-day-a-week nationwide drug abuse treatment and recovery helpline at 1-888-935-1318 to learn more about how medical detoxification for crystal meth withdrawal, followed by intensive counseling, can help you or a loved one break the grip of crystal meth addiction.
+Call our 24-hour, 7-day-a-week nationwide drug abuse treatment and recovery helpline at 1-888-935-1318 Who Answers? to learn more about how medical detoxification for crystal meth withdrawal, followed by intensive counseling, can help you or a loved one break the grip of crystal meth addiction.

 |Crystal Meth Information at a Glance|